 In Oracle Cloud Infrastructure Identity and Access Management (IAM), a tenancy administrator can create policies to grant permissions to groups on resources in compartments in a tenancy.
-To use Oracle Data Safe, a user doesn't require any special permissions; therefore, no policy is required.
-However, to manage Oracle Data Safe, a user needs to be part of the Oracle Data Safe administrator group, which does require permissions.
+Regular IAM users do not require policies to access and use Oracle Data Safe.
+Oracle Data Safe administrators, however, do require a policy.

 This article has the following topics: